 Innovative Teaching and Learning in Higher Education

-The twenty-eight inspiring examples in this volume show considerable diversity in their approaches to teaching and learning practices; at the same time they improve both student engagement and student learning outcomes.
-All the authors argue that their innovative approach has helped students to learn differently, better, and more.
+This book holds twenty-seven inspiring examples of innovative teaching and learning which have shown to improve both student engagement and student learning outcomes.
+All authors argue that their innovative approach has helped students to learn differently, better, and more.
 For those involved in higher education, there is a lot to be gained from reading these narrative accounts of innovative teaching and learning.

 About the Editors